-- Easy to make.
-In fact, it's so easy that kids can assemble yogurt parfaits themselves.
+- Easy to make It's so easy that kids can assemble yogurt parfaits themselves.

-- Can be made the night before and stored in the refrigerator for an easy breakfast on the go.
+- Great for meal prepping Parfaits can be made the night before and stored in the refrigerator for an easy breakfast on the go.

 - Granola Adds a wonderful texture to yogurt parfaits.
 I like to make my own granola, but store-bought granola will work just as well.
 Granola is made with rolled oats.
 Oats are a whole grain and are an excellent source of soluble fiber, insoluble fiber, phosphorus, thiamine, magnesium, and zinc.